vorpalrobotics/VorpalHexapod/README.md

 VORPAL MAILING LIST
 -------------------
 Our monthly newsletter has news and information about Vorpal the Hexapod and other Vorpal Robotics projects.
-If you opt-in to receive it, you will also be entered in a monthly prize drawing where you can win free stuff from the Vorpal Store (grand prize is a $100 store credit!)

 Sign up for our newsletter here: http://eepurl.com/dcJCgr